copernicus-mogley/zkav.club/workshops/README.md

 * Useful outcomes (skills, artifacts, or clear next steps)

 Workshops can be standalone sessions or a series, and can happen wherever your community already meets.

+Want to run one?
+[Apply here](https://tally.so/r/A7B0MD).
+Have an idea you want someone else to teach?
+[Suggest a topic](https://tally.so/r/68Na15).

 ---